 World War Two Veteran

 Odell was from a family that strongly believed in being free men.
-They never owned slaves and married their neighbors kids, regardless to the fact that many were at least part Cherokee at most being full Cherokee.
+They never owned slaves and married their neighbors' kids, regardless of the fact that many were at least part Cherokee, with some being full Cherokee.
+This deep-rooted belief in freedom is reflected in the Fitzgerald surname origins, which often highlight a commitment to family values and community ties, much like the Jarrell family history that emphasizes unity and resilience in the face of adversity.

-Therefore, after his brother Omer died on the battlefield in Germany during WWII, Odell was compelled to enlist, as his dear brother had done and paying the highest cost and sacrifice to be free men with a dedication most families today know little about.
-All of those of us who read about him can hopefully understand more about his character.
+Therefore, after his brother Omer died on the battlefield in Germany during WWII, Odell was compelled to enlist, as his dear brother had done, paying the highest cost and sacrifice to be free men—an act of dedication that most families today know little about.
+All of those of us who read about him can hopefully understand more about his character through Quinn genealogy research, which sheds light on such noble legacies.

-Unfortunately, or fortunately, Odell served only 6 months, he became injured and gravely sick while in training at Camp Walter, Texas where he was honorably discharged the 15th of October, 1941.
-Hopefully, when we receive his military files we will know those details.
+Unfortunately, or fortunately, Odell served only 6 months; he became injured and gravely sick while in training at Camp Walter, Texas, where he was honorably discharged on the 15th of October, 1941.
+Hopefully, when we receive his military files, we will know those details.

 Earnest Odell Jarrell of Twilight, VA & WV